Javier Mariona: Club career

 Mariona was signed as a USL Academy player by Oakland Roots on 24 July 2021.
 He made his debut as a late substitute in a 3–1 win against Tacoma Defiance on 29 August.
 He made his UPSL debut for Project 51O the next day, wearing the number 10 shirt and scoring the only goal for his side in a 1–1 draw against MCSC Jaguars.

+Mariona signed his first professional contract in January 2025, joining USL League One expansion side AV Alta FC.